 Computing continues to be a tool as vital as experimentation and theory in solving the scientific challenges of the twenty-first century.
 Fundamental to our mission is enabling computational science, in which interdisciplinary teams of researchers address fundamental problems in research and engineering that require computation and have broad research and economic impacts.
 Examples of these problems include global climate modeling, nanoscience, combustion modeling, carbon sequestration, astrophysics, computational biology, political science, and many more.

-Savio is a 385-node, 8,040 processor-core (plus 169,728 GPU-provided CUDA cores) Linux cluster rated at nearly 350 peak teraFLOPS.
-It consists of 174 compute nodes provided by the institution for general access and another 211 nodes contributed by researchers in the Condo program.
-Savio is suitable for a wide diversity of research applications, including tightly coupled applications that require a low latency, high bandwidth interconnect, or very fast I/O.
+Savio is a 470-node, 11,620 processor-core Linux cluster rated at nearly 450 peak teraFLOPS.
+About 40% of the compute nodes is provided by the institution for general access, with the remaining 60% contributed by researchers in the Condo program.
+A number of nodes also have nVIDIA GPU in them (GTX 1080Ti, V100) as such, Savio is suitable for a wide diversity of research applications, including tightly coupled applications that require a low latency, high bandwidth interconnect, or very fast I/O.

 For more information on the Savio cluster's hardware, software, and more, please see the System Overview.